kupc25648/Truss-Analysis/README.md

 Where users can get help with your project?

-  Please feel free to contact me in ISSUE template
+  Please feel free to contact me in at kupc25648@hotmail.com